 When a child is identified for special education services, the team may determine that a student would benefit most from a co-teaching classroom environment.
 In this situation, the students would be in the general education classroom, and a special education teacher would come into the class and co-teach in a variety of ways with the general education teacher.

 The teachers would not only teach together, but plan, and collect data on student achievement.
-The child may be fully included in the general education classroom, with support from the special education teacher fully included.
+The child may be fully included in the general education classroom, with support from the special education teacher included.

-Self-Contained and Inclusion Classrooms
+Self-Contained and Inclusive Classrooms

 In the past, the self-contained classroom is where students were placed when they had severe disabilities, and it was believed that they could not be included in the general education classroom.